Tojima Wants to Be a Kamen Rider: Characters

-A man who, as a child, witnessed the Bat Man murdering his grandparents, vowing revenge against Shocker and using Kamen Rider V3 as inspiration.
-He insists V3 is the strongest Rider and that his "soul" is V3, having trained himself in multiple martial arts to embody V3 as deeply as possible.
-He claims he doesn't need tools or a costume to "transform" because of this.
+A 32-year-old man who, as a child, witnessed the Bat Man murdering his grandparents, vowing revenge against Shocker and using Kamen Rider V3 as inspiration.
+He insists V3 is the strongest Rider and has trained himself in multiple martial arts to embody V3 as deeply as possible.
+Unlike the others, he does not don any kind of costume to "transform," claiming that he does not need to because his "soul is V3."
+He rides a bicycle resembling the ones ridden by the members of the Kamen Rider Scouts of Kamen Rider V3.